In May, From the Paris Green Windowsill 5/15

 English Romaji

-In my heart, I thought I was just imagining
+In my heart, I thought I was only imagining

 Natsu ga owaru koto mo kono mune ha

-That the summer could ever end Ki no sei da tte omotteita
+That the summer would come to an end Ki no sei da tte omotteita

-The empty classroom, the curtain swaying in the wind
+The classroom sitting empty, the curtains swaying in the breeze

 Aita kyoushitsu, kaze yureru KA-TEN

-That summer spent staring into the sky with you Kimi to sora wo miageta ano natsu ga
+That summer spent gazing up at the sky, together with you Kimi to sora wo miageta ano natsu ga

-Has lived above me ever since Itsu made datte zujou ni ita2
+It's lived above my head ever since Itsu made datte zujou ni ita2

 Goodbye